 - DO NOT bring small children to your appointment or your appointment will be re-scheduled.

 For the Pre-Placement assessment, please bring with you:

-- Hepatitis B Vaccine series
+- Hepatitis B vaccination series and positive titers

 - Tdap vaccine (Tetanus, diphtheria, adult pertussis)

 - If you have previously tested positive for Tuberculosis (TB), bring all of the following:

 - documentation of the positive test

 - documentation of your follow up evaluation and treatment